-Our Annual Report contains disclosures in line with the CBI statement of recommended principles and includes enhanced disclosure of our tax charge and factors affecting it.
+Our Annual Report is fully aligned with applicable regulations and includes enhanced disclosure of our tax charge and factors affecting it.
 Our website discloses our tax policy.
 We reflect on what we've heard and adapt our disclosures

 Tax transparency is constantly evolving.